 After classification as "right-wing extremist" - AfD MP leaves faction and party

-- Knodel left the AfD following the party's designation as a confirmed right-wing extremist group by the domestic intelligence agency.
+- Knodel resigned following the classification of AfD as a confirmed right-wing extremist group by Germany's domestic intelligence agency.

-- Knodel sent an email stating that he must protect his private and business environment, and he viewed leaving as an inevitable but reluctant step.
+- He sent an email explaining that protecting his private and business environment made leaving inevitable despite his reluctance.

 Do civil servants and employees now have to worry about their job when they commit to the AfD?
 The designated Federal Minister of the Interior Alexander Dobrindt (CSU) refers to the legal situation.
 An AfD member of the Federal Parliament resigns from the party.